Hunting Knife Collection

-We at Woody’s have been responsible knife sellers for over forty years.
+We at Woody’s have been responsible hunting knife sellers for over forty years.
 Everyone needs a knife of some sort be it for eating and preparing food, cutting string, opening parcels or difficult packaging, the list goes on and on.
-Whether for use in work or when hunting, filleting fish, bushcraft, or survival training the right pattern of knife can fill a basic need.
+Whether for use in work or when hunting, filleting fish, bush craft, or survival training the right pattern of hunting knife can fill these basic needs.

 A quick word about steel

 The word’s “stainless steel” are misleading because it is a fact that all steel will stain or show discolouration if left in adverse conditions for a sufficient time.
 Steel is made “stainless” by adding Chromium and thereby reducing the Carbon content during the smelting process.
 There is a significant performance trade off with stainless steel.
 As the Chromium increases and the Carbon content decreases, the steel does become more “stainless” however unfortunately the steel now becomes much more difficult to sharpen plus the important edge holding potential is seriously impaired.